International Workers' Day: Sweden

-Since 1967, the Communist Party and its youth wing, Revolutionary Communist Youth, have held their own May Day march, known as Röd Front ('Red Front').
+Since 1967, the Communist Party and its youth wing, Revolutionary Communist Youth, have held their own International Workers' Day march, known as Röd Front ('Red Front').
 In 2016, Röd Front marches were held at 33 locations across the country.
 The largest Röd Front marches are usually held in the industrial and financial port town of Gothenburg, Sweden's second-largest city and one of the party's strongholds.

 Switzerland

 In Switzerland, the status of 1 May differs depending on the canton and sometimes on the municipality.
 Labour Day is known as Tag der Arbeit in German-speaking cantons, as Fête du travail in the French-speaking cantons, and as Festa del lavoro in the Italian-speaking canton of Ticino.